descholar-ceo/shooter-game/README.md

 - Run `yarn` to install all needed dependencies

 ### Usage
-- Run `yarn dev` to run this app in development environment
+- Run `yarn dev` to run this app in the development environment
-- Run `yarn build` for build a production ready project
+- Run `yarn build` to build a production-ready project

 ### Tests
 - Run `yarn test`